-- Beware of permissions.
-If the IoT device has a smartphone app, be aware of the permissions the app asks for to proceed.
+- If the IoT device has a smartphone app, be aware of the permissions the app asks for to proceed.
 Android and iOS require apps to ask for permission to phone resources.
 For instance, if the app asks for contact access, it’s likely the app will take a snapshot of your contacts.
 Deny access if it’s not necessary.

 - Use a VPN to connect to the device when accessing it remotely.
 IoT devices often come with an app that can be installed on a smartphone where users can access devices from the Internet.
 Transmission of data from the device to the cloud may not be encrypted.
 By using a VPN, the data transferred will always be encrypted and not vulnerable to man-in-the-middle attacks.